Try It Out

 - External MCP Client: an OAuth client (MCP Inspector) that signs in through ThunderID and calls the Wayfinder MCP server's tools.

-The Wayfinder Server validates the issued access token on every MCP call and enforces the per-tool scope before invoking the tool handler.
+The Wayfinder Server validates the issued access token on every MCP call.
+The server enforces the per-tool scope before invoking protected tool handlers.

 Set Up Your Environment